Yalobe/yalobe.github.io/_posts/2020-08-20-3-ways-nash-solution.md

 ### Invariance to Transformations

 This captures the idea that we can transform the plane, but the relations between our points are maintained.
-Say point $$(a, b)$$ is such that $$a < a'$$.
+Say point $$(a, b)$$ is such that $$a \leq a'$$ and $$b \leq b'$$.
 Then any transformation of the plane that maintains this relationship will result in the same solution.

 ![Fig 3](https://yalobe.github.io/assets/img/3_ways_nash_solution/affineTransforms.jpeg)

-### Pareto Optimality
+Why do we want to resist these transformations of the plane?
+It comes back to the idea of transitivity and relations between outcomes.
+As these are order preserving changes to the plane, they are unable to affect the ordered relations between outcomes.
+If $$t \ in T$$ is preferred to $$t' \in T$$, then under any affine transformation this relationship is preserved.

 ### Independence of Irrelevant Alternatives